High-Functioning Anxiety

 When you work both directions at once, the body and the brain, regulation becomes sustainable.
 Not because you’ve added another coping tool to the pile, but because your nervous system has genuinely learned a different pattern.

-How I Work With This
+How I Work with This